-- old age (this is especially relevant for women: after menopause, your risk for dry eye syndrome increases significantly)
+- old age, which is especially relevant for women.
+After menopause, your risk of dry eye syndrome increases significantly.

-- deficiency of vitamin A (rare in the United States)
+- deficiency of vitamin A, which is rare in the United States

-- damage to the tear glands from injury, inflammation, chemical burns, heat, or radiation
+- damage to your tear glands from injury, inflammation, chemical burns, heat, or radiation

 - high blood pressure medication